 The optional GIPS Advertising Guidelines will be significantly expanded.
 There will now be sections for composite reporting, limited distribution pooled funds reporting, and broadly distributed pooled funds reporting.
 This will primarily give broadly distributed pooled fund managers the ability to leverage their claim of GIPS compliance in the public areas of their marketing initiatives.

 There are many updates to the requirements and recommendations for asset owners.
 One is that they will be required to have policies and procedures to track distribution of their GIPS Asset Owner Report, which must be done annually.
 Additionally, if an asset owner begins to sell a part of their investment management expertise to outside parties then those assets must become a separate GIPS-defined firm.

 There is no doubt the proposed changes are vast and leave the industry with a lot to absorb and process over the next few months.
 Given that the GIPS standards are generally recognized as industry best practice, we are excited about the exposure draft and hope that it ultimately encourages stronger adoption.
-ACA will provide more in-depth discussion of GIPS 2020 in the next few months.
+ACA will provide more in-depth discussion of the 2020 GIPS Standards in the next few months.

 About the Author